beltran/gohive/README.md

 ```go
 connection, errConn := ConnectZookeeper("zk1.example.com:2181,zk2.example.com:2181", "NONE", configuration)
 ```
-The last two parameters determine how the connection to hive will be made once the hive hosts are retrieved from zookeeper.
+The last two parameters determine how the connection to Hive will be made once the Hive hosts are retrieved from zookeeper.

 ## NULL values
 For example if a `NULL` value is in a row, the following operations would put `0` into `i`: